DishaSharma2005/Circuit-Desiging-System/ReadMe.md

 ### Features
 This project allows users to perform the following actions:

-1. **Enter the number of resistors**: The user can input the number of resistors in the circuit.
+1. Enter the number of resistors: The user can input the number of resistors in the circuit.

 2. Enter the value of resistors: The user is prompted to input the resistance values of each resistor in the circuit.